hex-collab/Pyomodoro/README.md

+# Pyomodoro
-# Pyomodoro is a python script to for implementing pomodoro technique.
-This is still a work in progress
+A python script to for implementing pomodoro technique.
+This is still very much a work in progress